kanaria69/Mainecoco/README.md

-## Remember, the best angle to approach a problem from is the "try" angle.
+## Why didn't the number 4 get into the nightclub?
+Because he is 2 square.